 Today’s dynamic worker is not just looking for a job.
 Jobvite’s 2021 JOB SEEKER NATION REPORT shows that “COVID’s impact on the U.S. labor market caused profound changes in the concerns, challenges, and priorities for workers and job seekers nationwide.”

 For corporate leaders and recruiters, this poses a challenge and an opportunity to understand this evolving workplace.
+Utilizing a job simulation recruitment process could be one possible solution.
 Experts suggest that creating an engaged workforce must begin at the top of the organization’s structure and then trickle down.

 You can shift your focus toward more engagement in your organization by enhancing these 3 C’s: culture, collaboration, and communication.